jaltekruse/OpenNotebook/README.md

 [Download Now!](http://jaltekruse.github.io/OpenNotebook/OpenNotebook_0.1.jar) (Requires up to date version of Java)

+This software is still under heavy development.
+We will try to fix bugs reported promptly and maintain backwards compatibility as we improve the software with new features, but the software comes with no guarantees.
+If you experience problems, or have feature requests, please report them on Github [here](https://github.com/jaltekruse/OpenNotebook/issues).
+To save us a little time sorting through reported issues, we would appreciate an effort to look in the issues that have already been created and adding any new information to an existing report if one exists.
+If you do find a bug or want to request a feature that has not been reported, please do not hesitate to file a new issue.

 ![alt tag](http://jaltekruse.github.io/OpenNotebook/images/Screenshot.png)

 Open Notebook enables math teachers to create documents like worksheets, tests and quizzes easily.